Istiaquek49/CSCI499GroupProject/Social-Contract-Outline.md

 > What do we want to accomplish?
 What skills do we want to develop or refine?

 ```
 We want to create a website that helps the user to find and book tourist activities.
-Some skills we want to develop or refine is using git/github, front end, and UI.
+Some skills we want to develop or refine is using git/github, front end, and UI skills.
 ```

 ## EXPECTATIONS